jcd13d/airbnb_postprocessing/README.md

 it has the rule being applied to and the ARN of the lambda function to trigger.
 [More info on syntax here.](https://docs.aws.amazon.com/cli/latest/reference/events/put-targets.html)

-TODO
-* extract lambda function configuration into json
-  * pull at runtime
-* make input output stuff configurable from config dir, master config

-Setup
-* Update function.py with correct configuration
-* Update zip call, choose where to store zip for lambda
-* Create policy for full EMR access
-  * Create role with EMR policy, AmazonElasticMapReduceFullAccess, AWSLambdaExecute, AWSLambdaBasicExecutionRole
-* Create lambda function

-Couldnt get to bootstrap, made a new bucket and now the shit works? wtf? maybe is the . in the filepath?